ad-freiburg/algo-conference/README.md

-# algo-conference
+# Information about the ALGO conference

-Information about the ALGO conference
+See the other .md files, currently there is only `ESA Timeline.md`